jenkinsci/role-strategy-plugin/README.md

 * User groups represent authorities provided by the Security Realm (e.g. Active Directory or LDAP plugin can provide groups)
 * There are also two built-in groups: `authenticated` (users who logged in) and `anonymous` (any user, including ones who have not logged in)
-* Hovering over the header row will show a tooltip with the permissions associated to the role and the pattern.
+* Hovering over the header or footer row will show a tooltip with the permissions associated to the role and the pattern.
 * Hovering over a checkbox will show a tooltip with role, user/group and pattern.

+#### Working with many roles
+The UI becomes slow to load when working with many roles.
+A setup with 400 item roles and one user/group assigned to each role will result in a table with 160k checkboxes.
+This will cause a high memory consumption of the browser and loading the page will take quite long (~30s and more).
+To improve the loading tooltips and table highlighting are disabled when the total number of checkboxes exceeds 40000 (that is 200 roles with 200 users/groups).
+To further improve UI response times use the filters for users and items.

 ![Assign roles](/docs/images/assignRoles.png)